dipanjanS/datasciencecoursera/GettingandCleaningData/CourseProject/README.md

       * Now navigate to the `UCI HAR Dataset` directory using the `cd` command, like for my system if by default the prompt is `C:\>` I would first type the drive where my directory is, i.e., `E:` and then I would run the `cd E:/MOOCs/Coursera/Data Science - Specialization/Getting and Cleaning Data/Peer Assessment Project/UCI HAR Dataset` command.
       * Now execute the script using the following command in the command line \ terminal `Rscript run_analysis.R` and if you reproduced the above steps correctly, you should see some messages printed by the script on the screen which are self descriptive.
       * Finally go to the `UCI HAR Dataset` from your file explorer to see the output datasets.
  - After running the script by using any one of the above methods, go to the `UCI HAR Dataset` folder as told and you can see some new files, namely, `clean_data.csv` and `tidy_data.csv` which are the two tidy datasets as we were directed to create in the project.
-The details of the datasets will be explained in the following section below.
+The detailed contents of the datasets are explained in the `CodeBook.md` file.
 The `clean_data.txt` and `tidy_data.txt` are just tab-separated text file versions which contain the same data as the CSV files.
 If needed, open up the files using appropriate applications to examine their contents.

-#### <ins>Script Working & Data Processing Explanations</ins>
+#### <ins>Script Working Details</ins>

-text here
+The following points highlight the key working of the `run_analysis.R` script in detail and focus is mainly on the working.
+For more details about data frames, variables and datasets have been discussed in the `CodeBook.md` file.
+Please refer to it as and when needed.

+ - First it reads in the required feature data from the files `X_train.txt` and `X_test.txt` and combines them to form the `featureData` data frame with dimensions of `10299 x 561`
+ - Next, it reads in the respective activity identifiers from the files `y_train.txt` and `y_test.txt` and combines them to form the  `activityLabels` data frame with dimensions of `10299 x 1`